 It should be noted that back in 2015 there was public consultation on this land from a different group, but what is blatantly clear is that not all landowners seem to want the same thing.

-Below are details from a consultation in September 2015 for the land, but has not progressed forward.
+Below are details from a consultation in September 2015 for the land by a different speculator, but has not progressed forward.

 On 15 September 2015 consultation took place to show residents proposed plans for the land north of Hackbridge Train Station.